 The Timeline feature is a new Microsoft’s new Windows 10 productivity feature.
-It was rolled out with version 1803 but lacked public appeal.
 It didn’t quite pick up with the developer community quickly as well since it was more Microsoft-centric (supported Microsoft apps like Office, Edge).
 But now you have a browser extension for Firefox and Chrome called Windows Timeline Support that allows these two browsers to integrate themselves with Windows 10 Timeline.

 Windows Timeline Support is an add-on that improves the current capabilities of Timeline feature by taking it a step forward.
 The add-on enables Windows users that prefer both, Google Chrome and Mozilla Firefox to utilize Timeline as a quick way to reopen recently closed browsing sessions.